 In Stock Items Only

-Your dining table should be big enough to accommodate both your everyday and special occasion seating needs.
-We also suggest leaving about 3' of space between your dining room table and both the wall and nearby furniture for chair movement and traffic flow through your dining room.
+Your dining table or kitchen table should be big enough to accommodate both your everyday and special occasion seating needs.
+We also suggest leaving about 3 feet of space between your dining room table, the wall, and nearby furniture, so you can scoot dining chairs in and out and move easily around the room.

 If you’re not confident about whether your table will fit, we have some visualization tools to help you out: